JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/fastapi-aws-kubernetes/kubernetes_deploy/index.md

       targetPort: 5000
 ```

-There are many service type like :
+There are many service type like:

-- **ClusterIP** : Exposes a service which is only accessible from within the cluster.
+- **ClusterIP**: Exposes a service which is only accessible from within the cluster.
-- **NodePort** : Exposes a service via a static port on each node’s IP.
+- **NodePort**: Exposes a service via a static port on each node’s IP.
-- **LoadBalancer** : Exposes the service via the cloud provider’s load balancer.
+- **LoadBalancer**: Exposes the service via the cloud provider’s load balancer.
-- **ExternalName** : Maps a service to a predefined externalName field by returning a value for the CNAME record.
+- **ExternalName**: Maps a service to a predefined externalName field by returning a value for the CNAME record.

 References:
 - [https://kubernetes.io/docs/concepts/services-networking/service/](https://kubernetes.io/docs/concepts/services-networking/service/)